brownr958/Project_1/README.md

 _pycache_: Contains configurations  for python

-countries.png: Bar graph that contains information about countries and their contributions to exoplanet discovery

 Main.ipynb : Jupyter notebook where the grouped data is stored and waas presented from.

 NASAPHL.csv : Table containing data used for the creation of ranges and determing of planets in those ranges.

-Observations.png :  observatories and their number of discoveries.

 PHL Habitable Exoplanets.csv: List containing the planets and information from the PHL database.